AmazeAlgos/website/src/pages/contact.md

 Your feedback is important to us!
 If you have suggestions or concerns about our products or services, please feel free to contact us at the provided email or phone number.

-Thank you for choosing StockAlpha!
+Thank you for choosing amazealgos.com!

-For more information, visit our website at [www.stockalpha.in](https://stockalpha.in).
+For more information, visit our website at [www.amazealgos.com](https://amazealgos.com).